Monotonic Alpha-divergence Minimisation for Variational Inference: Exponential Family Distributions: a Closer Look

 where $\beta_0$ is the largest eigenvalue of $\Sigma$ and $\beta$ is the largest eigenvalue of $\Sigma^{-1}$.
-They correspond to the smoothness indices of $g^{(o)}$ and $g$ over $\rset^d$, respectively. \end{coro} Crucially, \Cref{coro:GaussianTempGrad} illustrates how, even in a simple framework, the gradient-based update formulas strongly depend on the parameterisation chosen.
-Indeed, they coincide only if $\Sigma$ is scalar in the above corollary, in which case $\Sigma/\beta_0$ and $\Sigma^{-1}/\beta$ above are both equal to the identity matrix.
+They correspond to the smoothness indices of $g^{(o)}$ and $g$ over $\rset^d$, respectively. \end{coro} \Cref{coro:GaussianTempGrad} illustrates how, even in a simple framework, the gradient-based updates strongly depend on the parameterisation chosen.
+They in fact coincide only if $\Sigma$ is scalar in the above corollary, in which case $\Sigma/\beta_0$ and $\Sigma^{-1}/\beta$ above are both equal to the identity matrix.